Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 “This is something that even if a person tries to imagine – they’ll never be able to truly understand what it’s like down there,” he added.

 Krivoi described how fellow hostage Matan Angrest was tortured.
-He was captured from a tank and was the only survivor of the killed.
+He was captured from a tank and was the only survivor of those killed.
 “The interrogations he went through happened while still in Israeli territory – that’s where it started.
 They already connected him to a car battery on the way and tried to revive him.
 Using car batteries, they electrocuted him,” Krivoi said.
 “They weren’t able to interrogate him.
 He probably wasn’t even in a condition to speak because he was badly injured.
 His injuries were very severe.”

 “I know that if I didn’t have Russian citizenship, I could still be in that tunnel with Matan to this day.
 I’m here because of a miracle – it was Putin who brought me home.
 If not for him, I wouldn’t be here today,” added Krivoi, who was born in Israel to a Russian immigrant family.